Uhel/javascript/packages/example-client/README.md

 # `@usertech/example-client`

-Example app to serve as a reference for real projects.
+Example app to serve as a reference for real world projects.

 - [Development](#development)
 - [Architecture](#architecture)